zhaohuanqdcn/tp/docs/UserGuide.md

 ## 6 FAQ

+_done by: Liu Chuyue_

 **Q**: How do I transfer my data to another Computer?<br>
+**A**: To transfer your data to another Computer:
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Recretary home folder.
+- Install the app in the other computer.
+- Transfer the following files to the other computer:
+1. The `data` folder in the same folder as the JAR file
+1. The file named  `config.json`
+1. The file named `preferences.json`
+- Place these files in the same folder as the Recretary.jar file in the new computer.
+- Run Recretary as normal.
+- Your data should be successfully transferred over.

 **Q**: Where is my Recretary data stored?<br>
-**A**: By default, a  `data` folder will be created in the same folder as the JAR file.
-After running the app for the first time, you can change the file path by editing preferences.json in the same folder directly.
+**A**: By default, a  `data` folder will be created in the same folder as the Recretary.jar file.
+After running the app for the first time, you can change the file path by directly editing `preferences.json`, which will also be created in the same folder.

 ---